Tricks to Help Your Students Learn Responsibility With Their Supplies

 I challenged my students to hold on to those two pencils all week!
 Yep, I jumped right in with a big challenge.
 But I knew they could do it with the right motivation.
 After all, without motivation, they already knew that just asking for another pencil was easier than keeping track of the one they had.

 I passed out new numbered pencils several times during that last trimester to allow students who had lost theirs to start over again.
 I went through so many fewer pencils than I had in previous years!
-If you don't do a numbering system in your classroom, you can write their names or initials on each pencil as well!
+If you don't use a numbering system in your classroom, you can write their names or initials on each pencil as well.
+This was such a game-changer for us, so definitely give it a try in your room!

 Keep it Organized

 But we can't stop there!
-Then we need to teach our students how to use the organization tools they have.
-Make sure to model how a crayon box, scissors, glue and pencils can all fit into a pencil box.
-Make time into the schedule for students to clean up supplies and put them away the right way.
+Then we need to teach our students how to use the organizational tools they have.
+Make sure to model how a crayon box, scissors, glue, and pencils can all fit into a pencil box.
+Make time in the schedule for students to clean up supplies and put them away the right way.
 When students have clear expectations set for them and they have a routine each day to hammer home responsibility for their supplies, it helps leaps and bounds!

 Set Realistic Goals

 Set goals for your students when it comes to taking care of their supplies.
-It can as simple as going the entire week without losing any supplies and putting everything where it needs to go.
+It can be as simple as going the entire week without losing any supplies or consistently putting everything away where it needs to go.
 Then celebrate those accomplishments!

-You can put up poster charts with certain classroom goals and expectations and make sure you add responsibility tasks to it!
-Students will have such a sense of pride when they meet their goals and are taking great care of their school supplies.
+You can put up poster charts with certain classroom goals and expectations, and make sure you add responsibility tasks to them.
+Students will have such a sense of pride when they meet their goals and take great care of their school supplies.

 Save These Classroom Responsibility Tips for Later!

-Be sure to pin these tips and tricks for teaching responsibility to your favorite classroom Pinterest board so you can easily find it for later!
+Be sure to pin these tips and tricks for teaching responsibility to your favorite classroom Pinterest board so you can easily find them for later!

 0 Comments